New to CallRail? Don't get lost in translation.

 Google Ads - Google’s online advertising program that allows you to place different kinds of advertisements around the web.
 CallRail accounts can be integrated with Google Ads to track your calls as conversions.

-Agents - In CallRail, an Agent is a user that can receive call assignments.
+Agents - Agents are users in your CallRail account who have access to Lead Center.
 Any call flow where an agent name is listed as a destination will report the call under that agent's name in the call log.
-Only agents can use Callrail's softphone feature.

 API - The Application Program Interface is a set of protocols and tools that can be used to programmatically access and modify the data in your CallRail account.
 It is intended for developers and customers looking to integrate custom software directly with CallRail.